 Problem solved, right?
 Kibana 6.x doesn’t use Field Stats, but who cares?
 Shard pre-filtering is there.
 All gain and no pain.

 Well, not quite.
-If you have a lot of data to search through (as some of our clients do), you’ll want to load results incrementally.
+If you have a lot of data to search through (as some of our customers do), you’ll want to load results incrementally.
 For example, think about searching in the last 7 days:

 It’s likely that the whole first page is in the first index you hit.
 Assuming you sort by date and look at the latest index first.
 In that case, you could show results right away.
 Then, to populate the histogram chart, you’d still need to aggregate all the data.
 But even there you could go index by index and populate the chart incrementally.
 Instead of having the user wait for the entire reply at once.